-While the yachties spend money in the shops and restaurants while they are in town.
+While the yachties spend a reasonable amount of money in the shops and restaurants while they are in town.
 The whale swimmers and whale watchers spend much more and are the main game!
-Plus because the whale season is relatively short, from around mid July to the end of October, there is not much to do outside of those months.
+Plus, because the whale season is relatively short, from around mid July to the end of October, there is not much to do outside of those months.

-So the operators have to maximize their revenue when the whales are there.
-And while visitor numbers are increasing the number of actual operators is controlled by the number of licenses issued by the Tongan Government.
+So the operators want to maximize their revenue when the whales are there.
+And, while visitor numbers are increasing, the number of operators is controlled by the licenses issued by the Tongan Government.

 Vavu’a Whale Swimming Operators

-The actual number of licences is somewhat of a mystery… It was rumored that there are 20 or more of those licenses, but the only information I could find was this from 2013 which indicates 14 approved operators and boats, as of 7 August 2013, under the Whale Watching and Whale Swimming Regulations:
+The actual number of licences is somewhat of a mystery… It was rumored that there are 20 or more of those licenses.
+But the only information I could find was from 2013 which indicates 14 approved operators and boats, as of 7 August 2013, under the Whale Watching and Whale Swimming Regulations:

 |1||Humpback Diving & Water Sports||Angelo Tahi|